c-ola/minisrc-assembler/README.md

 To interpret a value in a field in a certain way, the field must have a certain string inside of it.
 The strings are:
 - opcode: raw value
-- R: as a register
+- R: as a register (The value of the register in the machine instruction is directly taken from the assembly instruction)
 - imm: as an immediate value

 An example of a configuration is: